Written by: Sir_pick_the_prick#2209 & EggsD#9603

 C4: Divine Suppression

-A useful constellation that covers one of Qiqi’s weaknesses in utility, that her teammates can still be oneshotted even if her healing is overwhelmingly high.
-This skill not only allows units to more safely enter the field after Qiqi has used her ultimate, but also allows Qiqi to provide a duration of relatively less danger for on field carries using her a4.
-However, note that the imperfect uptime on Qiqi’s talismans can lead to imperfect uptime on this constellation.
+A useful Constellation that covers one of Qiqi’s weaknesses in utility, that her teammates can still be one-shotted even if her healing is overwhelmingly high.
+This Constellation not only allows units to more safely enter the field after Qiqi has used her Burst, but also allows Qiqi to provide a timeframe of relative safety for on-field DPSes using her A4.
+However, note that the imperfect uptime on Qiqi’s Talismans can lead to imperfect uptime on this Constellation.

 C5: Crimson Lotus Bloom